KabilanMA/kabilan/_posts/2025-02-17-ghost-story.md

 This experience shook me to the core.
 It made me realize that there are things in this world beyond human understanding.
 We perceive only a tiny fraction of reality, and there is so much more that we might never comprehend.

-Since then, I have embraced my roots and started following Sanatana Dharma.
-Even if there is no god, I believe this path provides wisdom, discipline, and a sense of purpose.
-I no longer dismiss the unknown so easily, and I walk forward with a newfound respect for the mysteries of life.
+Since then, I no longer dismiss the unknow so easily.
+For a fact, I know that there are things out there our mind and reality cannot easily accept and I am ready to accept it and walk with a newfound respect for the mysteries of life.